-If the issue only seems to occur in one particular file, use the Backup Entire Plan/Layout to create a folder with a copy of the problem file, along with all referenced files.
+2. If the issue only seems to occur in one particular file, use the Export Plan/Layout as Project tool, Backup Entire Plan/Layout tool, or one of the other supported Export functions to create a backup of your project with all referenced files.